 At a group meeting in March, the School Committee presented two budgets to the Berlin and Boylston Finance Committees and Select Boards.
 One was a level services budget that you see here and one was a below level services budget including layoffs.
 Both the Finance Committees and the Boards of Selectmen felt it was important to avoid layoffs, so the level services budget was adopted.
 After that meeting the School Committee, rather than being appreciative of the town's reach to meet the higher budget amount, proceeded to add five full-time positions.
-The last minute 5-position add cannot be supported.

 The School Committee's budget that is being presented relies heavily on one-time funds, comparable to tapping into your savings.
-Starting FY2025 this budget will put us several hundred thousand dollars in the red at Boylston Elementary School alone, necessitating a Proposition 2 1⁄2 Override, which is not easy to pass.
+Starting FY2025 this budget will put us several hundred thousand dollars in the red at Boylston Elementary School alone, necessitating a Proposition 2 1/2 Override, which is not easy to pass.
 The Finance Committee recommends a 5.9% tax increase, almost 2% above where we'd like to be.
 The School Committee is recommending a 6.75% tax increase, which will only work for one year due to the use of reserve funds.
-We need to consider all townspeople, including seniors and those on fixed incomes.
 If voting yes to the amended school budget, don't complain about your tax bills next year.